mmgreiner/mmgreiner.github.io/content/post/2023-10-01-local-server.md

 It is possible to deploy [Jekyll] sites locally, because OSX has a build-in [Apache tomcat server][tomcat].
 The local sites reside under `~/Sites`.
 However, the setup of this server often changes with new versions of OSX.

 John does a great job on documenting how to do this on [Apple Community](https://discussions.apple.com/docs/DOC-3083).
-For the latest version Sonoma 14.0, these instructions can be seen [here](https://discussions.apple.com/docs/DOC-250007792).
+For the version **Sonoma 14.0**, these instructions can be seen [here](https://discussions.apple.com/docs/DOC-250007792).

+For **Ventura**, the instructions can be found [here](https://discussions.apple.com/docs/DOC-250008906).

 If you follow these instructions, you should be able to run <http://localhost/>, and it should respond with: